 - Later in the telecast MacFarlane announced that the musical Chicago was being honored for winning Best Picture 10 years ago, "because we're afraid the show wasn't gay enough yet."

-Thankfully, 75-year-old Jane Fonda looked incredible because her gown was bound to draw attention due to its florescent-yellow color.
+- Thankfully, 75-year-old Jane Fonda looked incredible because her gown was bound to draw attention due to its canary-yellow color.
 And co-presenter, Michael Douglas (68 years old), also looked great.